Current Jobs

 Working in elections provides a range of benefits including:

-- Learning about the democratic process
+• Learning about the democratic process in B.C.

-- Gaining professional experience
+• Gaining new skills and professional experience

-- Meeting new people in your community
+• Meeting new people in your community

 Office Staff in Electoral Districts